oweng1/Solar-X-Ray-Flare-Stats/README.md

 # Solar-X-Ray-Flare-Stats
 This repository contains data and results files for analysis of Solar X-Ray flare rate statistic for cycles 21 to 25 in a text file format.

+The data was originally obtained and reduced from the following locations:
+X-ray flares prior to 1996: ftp://ftp.ngdc.noaa.gov/STP/space-weather/solar-data/solar-features/solar-flares/x-rays/goes/xrs/
+X-ray flares from 1996 on can be found in the daily events lists at: ftp://ftp.swpc.noaa.gov/pub/warehouse/ Sunspot regions prior to 1996: ftp://ftp.ngdc.noaa.gov/STP/space-weather/solar-data/solar-features/sunspot-regions/usaf_mwl Sunspot regions from 1996 on can be found in the daily sunspot region summary (SRS) files at: ftp://ftp.swpc.noaa.gov/pub/warehouse/

 The file descriptions are given below.

 flaretable.txt